-1. The Head of Education will liaise with each class teacher to discuss additional needs, concerns and to review the statement of each pupil in their class, through the MDT where possible.

-2. At other times, the Head of Education will be alerted to newly arising concerns by any member of staff as they occur.

-3. Where necessary, reviews will be held more frequently than every six months for some pupils.
+- 1. The Head of Education will liaise with each class teacher to discuss additional needs, concerns and to review the statement/EHCP of each pupil in their class, through the MDT and person-centered approach where possible. - 2.
+At other times, the Head of Education will be alerted to newly arising concerns by any member of staff as they occur. - 3.
+Where necessary, reviews will be held more frequently than every six months for some pupils.

+This document relates to Article 28 (Every Child has the Right to an Education) of the UN Convention on the Rights of the Child.
-4. Targets arising from IEPs and reviews will be used to inform and support in class approaches to inclusion, e.g. differentiation, varied teaching styles.

-5. The Management Team will monitor the quality and effectiveness of provision for pupils with SEN using a range of methods including classroom observation.

-6. SEN support is primarily delivered by class teachers and support staff through differentiated teaching and learning activities.
-Additional support is provided where a need is assessed.

-7. Additional Learning Needs which cannot be met sufficiently through classroom based teaching will be supported through programmes led by fully trained TAs, developed in conjunction with the therapists.

-8. Support staff, class teachers, the multi-disciplinary team and outside agencies liaise and share developments in order to inform reviews and forward planning.
+- 4. Targets arising from OPC's, PDPS, statements, EHCPs/PEPs and reviews will be used to inform and support in class approaches to inclusion, e.g. differentiation, varied teaching styles. - 5.
+The Senior Leadership Team will monitor the quality and effectiveness of provision for pupils with SEN using a range of methods including classroom observation. - 6.
+ALN support is primarily delivered by class teachers and support staff through differentiated teaching and learning activities.
+Additional support is provided where a need is assessed. - 7.
+Additional Learning Needs which cannot be met sufficiently through classroom-based teaching will be supported through programs led by fully trained TAs, developed in conjunction with the therapists. - 8.
+Support staff, class teachers, the multi-disciplinary team and outside agencies liaise and share developments in order to inform reviews and forward planning.